altruios/namshubettulpa/public/namshubettuple/restructuring.md

 ~She waited with dwindling hope~
 'That did nothing...'
 `"Am I missing something?"`
-"R::Two things, one - you're still saying the command on the board - with your words..."
-`'Okay - so thoughts?'`
+'R::Two things, one - specificity, two - you are using words' `'Okay - so thoughts?'`
-"R::You are going to learn to use more detailed questions if you use words.
+'R::You are going to learn to use more detailed questions if you use words.
-Which is why you need to more than just thoughts and words."
+Which is why you need to more than just thoughts and words.'
 `"What else is there?"`
-"R::A fair bit, now listen, everyone else is."
+'R::A fair bit, now listen, everyone else is.'
-~Around her Martha realized everyone was silent - watching the door~ "R::Martha - can you get a little more anxious" "M::What?"
+~Around her Martha realized everyone was silent - watching the door~ 'R::Martha - can you get a little more anxious' "M::What?"
 ~Everyone turned to her~
 'Well, that would do it.'